Kazu010101/RMIT-Cybersecurity-Project/README.md

 - Executed tests to identify vulnerabilities and validated the system's security measures.
 - Assessed and refined the cybersecurity management plan based on test results.

-This project was designed to deliver a robust and actionable cybersecurity framework while fostering team collaboration and applying various foundational offensive and defensive security practices learned throughout the entire semesters.
+This project was designed to deliver a robust and actionable cybersecurity framework while fostering team collaboration, effective communication, and applying various foundational offensive and defensive security practices learned throughout the entire semesters.

 ### Skills Learned